LnxFCA/balatro-mods/first-round-joker/README.md

 This is a simple [Balatro](https://store.steampowered.com/app/2379780) mod that ensures a specific Joker card appears in the shop during the first round.

+> :warning: If you're using mod version `1.x.x`, please update to the latest `v2.x.x` version.
+This version includes new features and major improvements.
+> For update instructions, refer to the [README](../README.md).

 ## Features

 - **Easy Installation**: The mod uses `smods` which makes the mod install and uninstall easier.